Endgame-Engineers/CS350-Project-1/README.md

 ## Profile Page
 ![Profile Page](images/Screenshot8.png)

-# List of features that we plan to implement
+# List of features that we plan to implement for the rest of the semester
 - Allow the user to create their own food items and add them to their meals
 - Read Health Data and Activity Data from Google Fit API
 - Implement the tracking of micronutrients